styxit/styxit.github.io/_posts/2014-05-10-synology-pushover.md

 Recently I became the owner of a [Synology DS214+](http://www.synology.com/nl-nl/products/overview/DS214+).
 Since my HTPC was running out of space and consuming a lot of power, a Nas with lots of storage seemed right.
 It was all self explanatory and after some reseach i was able to get NZBget, Sickbeard, Couchpotato and [HTPC-Manager](http://htpc.io) running exacly the way i wanted.
 Next i wanted Pushover notifications!
 <!-- more -->

 In DSM5 (the Synology controlpanel) there are a lot of options to configure and play-around with.
 One of these nice options is notifications.
 After a specific event, you can recieve a notification.
-Event examples: `Backup to remote volume failed`,  `Overheating shutdown`, ` Disk I/O error` etcetera.
+Event examples: `Backup to remote volume failed`, `Overheating shutdown`, `Disk IO error` etcetera.
 Some of these things might be important to you so you want to know what's going on right away.

 The notification methods Synology has buildt-in to notify you are; email, sms, msn, skype and phone push notifications using the DsFinder app for your phone.
 For me, the msn, skype and sms methods were not interesting.
 (I don't use skype or msn on my phone and I think sms is just out-dated) I want to recieve notifications on my phone via push.
 The Synology Android/IOS app can do this, but the fact that i need to install a specific app for it was a no-go.